Last updated on November 28, 2023

 Mirror Image | Illustration by Randy Vargas

-Otherwise, you’ll need to seek out some Artisan communities.
+You’ll need to seek out some Artisan communities.
 These are the kinds of things that Reddit exists for.
-Specifically there’s r/MTGArtisans.
+Specifically, there’s r/MTGArtisans.
 This is a wonderful place to ask questions and investigate decks.
 They also have a Discord that’s great for deck help, meeting new people with a shared interest, and looking for games.
 They also run an Artisan League that you can join.

-While researching, I joined the community myself (read: lurked) and they’re doing a great job not only creating a community that has very little in official infrastructure by Wizards, but also in maintaining a friendly atmosphere and worthwhile engagement to keep interest.
+While researching, I joined the community myself (read: lurked) and they’re doing a great job not only creating a community that has very little official infrastructure by Wizards but also in maintaining a friendly atmosphere and worthwhile engagement to keep interest.
 So, kudos to them!

 Frantic Inventory | Illustration by Aaron Miller

 The best way to get the most out of a deck is to look for the synergies in colors and sets.
 Even though we’re limited to only certain rarities, if you’re familiar with finding these in limited formats then you shouldn’t have much to worry about in terms of finding good things to build around.